frankomosh/climate-tracker.github.io/README.md

 Frankline Omondi

 #Access
-Live project linked on github pages
+full project in my github page

 #Detailed Description
 The project is a simple weather application which guides travelers and drivers as they navigate different areas having diverse climatic conditions.